kwiden/Portfolio/bio.md

-#Bio
+# Bio

 Katie Widen is a computer engineer and educator - she has worked for the likes of Iris Automation, VEX Robotics, and Amazon.
 She enjoys volunteering her time as a professional mentor for her local FIRST robotics team and has been involved in the program  for the last 12 years.
-She also competes in the power racing series with her homemade electric go-kart.
+She also builds electric go karts to compete in the Power Racing Series.
-Outside of engineering, Katie  Besides the engineering stuff, Katie and her dog enjoy backpacking, painting, and sewing.
+Outside of the engineering stuff, Katie and her dog enjoy backpacking, painting, and sewing.